citp/privacy-policy-historical/8/8t/8tr/8tracks.com.md

-> *The following text is extracted and transformed from the 8tracks.com privacy policy that was archived on 2012-12-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121231151955id_/http%3A//8tracks.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the 8tracks.com privacy policy that was archived on 2013-06-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130628222140id_/http%3A//8tracks.com/privacy) for the most accurate reproduction.*

-# Privacy policy | 8tracks
+# Privacy policy | 8tracks radio

+## **Privacy policy**

 **Last Revised: November 13 th, 2012**